danielg0/fyp/report.md

 ## SMARTS

-SMARTS [@smartsPaper] uses the mathematical theory above to predetermine the size, $n$, of program samples based on a desired confidence level.
+SMARTS [@smarts-paper] uses the mathematical theory above to predetermine the size, $n$, of program samples based on a desired confidence level.
 This also requires the calculation of a coefficient of variation $V$:

 $$V = {\sigma \over \mu}$$